 Increasing profits: When you know your consumers, you can create appropriate advertisements, target correct consumers, launch sale/coupons and new products at the correct time and in general prepare a solid sales strategy and use funds appropriately.

-Social Good: Data analytics is not only used to increase revenues and plan business better, but it is being used in many projects for the welfare of the society.
+Social good: Data analytics is not only used to increase revenues and plan business better, but it is being used in many projects for the welfare of the society.
 It is being used to map homeless people to the nearest shelter homes, predict long term unemployment and provide help, improve traffic safety through video analysis, predict students that will struggle academically by third grade, develop early warning system for water infrastructure problems, find the causes of death and so many more.
-As you can see in the graph below, we can see the number and causes of death sex-wise in New York city.

 You can learn more about Business Analysis and Analytics at our Blog.